Build ASP.NET apps with .NET Framework

 Import this repo into your Git repo in TFS:

-The sample app is a Visual Studio solution that has two projects:
+The sample app is a Visual Studio solution that uses .NET 4.8.

 Sign in to Azure Pipelines